tngo0508/tngo0508.github.io/_posts/2023-12-18-indepth-questions.md

 Value types cannot be null unless they are nullable value types.
 Reference types can have a null value, indicating the absence of an object.

-# What are some common places to find a deadlock?